 - Roman Karpoff.
 The meteorite crater of Talemzane in Southern Algeria.
 Meteoritics, Volume 1., number 1. p.31.
 (1953)

-There are many pieces of solid matter flying around in the space.
-And VERY frequently they fall on the surface of Earth.
+There are many pieces of solid matter flying around in space.
+And VERY frequently they fall on the surface of the Earth.
 There are estimates that every year on Earth fall 18,000 – 84,000 meteorites larger than 10 grams: e.g. one meteorite every 6 – 30 minutes.

 This category includes outstanding impact craters – detectable scars on the surface of Earth left by a body coming from outer space.
-Category includes also meteorites – natural objects from the outer space.
+The category includes also meteorites – natural objects from outer space.

 This is a pre-1923 historical reproduction that was curated for quality.
 Quality assurance was conducted on each of these books in an attempt to remove books with imperfections introduced by the digitization process.
-Though we have made best efforts – the books may have occasional errors that do not impede the reading experience.
+Though we have made our best efforts – the books may have occasional errors that do not impede the reading experience.